Neil MacCormick: Political career

 MacCormick stood for the SNP in the Edinburgh Pentlands constituency in 1983 and 1987, coming in fourth place both times.
 He stood for Argyll and Bute in 1997 and came second.

 In September 1998 he was selected by delegates at the SNP's conference as a candidate for the 1999 European Parliament elections.
 He was elected a Member of the European Parliament, taking a leave of absence from the University of Edinburgh.
-Professor MacCormick was a member of the Convention on the Future of Europe from 2002 to 2003, drafting the proposed Constitutional Treaty for the European Union.
+MacCormick was a member of the Convention on the Future of Europe from 2002 to 2003, drafting the proposed Constitutional Treaty for the European Union.
 He was voted Scottish Euro MP of the Year in 2001, 2002 and 2003 at the Scottish Politician of the Year Awards, and retired from elected office in 2004 to complete his Leverhulme Research Professorship at Edinburgh.

 He was elected vice president of the SNP in 1999 and remained in the position until 2004.
 In 2007 MacCormick was appointed as a special advisor on Europe to the newly elected SNP-led Scottish Government.